Marijuana DUI Overview

 The DMV only takes action on alcohol DUI’s and refusal actions.
 No action should be taken against your license on a drug DUI if no refusal is alleged and there is no alcohol involved.
 The DMV APS Hearing deals with three things: (1) were you driving, (2) were you lawfully detained and arrested and (3) did you have a blood alcohol level over 0.08%.
 Since no alcohol is involved in a marijuana DUI, the DMV should set aside your DMV action which means they will take no action on your license.
 You should always request the hearing and have the DMV send you a letter that they are setting aside the action.
 The other reason you would set a hearing is to challenge any refusal action that the DMV might attempt to take against you.

 If you win the DMV hearing, you will receive a DMV Set Aside notice which tells you the reason the action was set aside.
 In a drug DUI, it is because no alcohol was involved.
 The notice will also advise you how to get you license back from the DMV.

 DMV License Suspension vs. Court License Suspension

 There are two ways your driving privilege in California can be suspended.
 If you lose or default on the DMV hearing, a 1-year suspension can occur for a refusal.
 If you get convicted in court of a marijuana DUI, it will trigger a 6-month suspension.

 Important – DMV Hearing Date MUST BE SET Within 10 days of arrest

 To get a DMV hearing you must call DMV to request a hearing, it is not automatically set for you.
 It is your responsibility to set your DMV hearing within 10 calendar days of the arrest.
 In refusal cases your license will be suspended for 1 year.
-The number to call to set your DMV hearing is on your Temp License/Notice of Suspension.
-(Usually Pink Paper, Top Right Corner)
+The number to call to set your DMV hearing is on your Temporary License/Notice of Suspension.

 Studies Show that Marijuana Users drive better